The term “smart building” is Googled around 1,000 times a month in the UK.

 As Smart Building and Proptech Consultants we’re frequently confronted with the statement – “I want to make our building smart”.

-But smart for who, and why?
+That's great, but smart for who, and why?

 In its essence, a smart building is a property with embedded technology that operates and monitors building processes, whilst offering a better experience to users.